Options Nexa is included with WealthBee for options research before you track, journal, and review outcomes.

 A useful earnings checklist starts before trade selection.
 Narrow the week to the names, sectors, or catalyst types you actually trade instead of reacting to every high-profile report.

-• Note why the name is on your list: liquidity, setup fit, sector sympathy, or volatility interest.
+• Reason for watching: liquidity, setup fit, sector sympathy, or volatility interest

-Earnings trades become harder to review when entries are made without a written event plan.
-A short pre-earnings checklist keeps you clear on what would confirm the setup, what invalidates it, and which size is acceptable for an event that can gap overnight.
+Earnings trades become hard to review when entries are made without a written event plan.
+A short pre-earnings checklist keeps you clear on what confirms the setup, what invalidates it, and which size is acceptable for an event that can gap overnight.

-If you trade options around earnings, the checklist should include the volatility and exposure notes you will want during review.
+If you trade options around earnings, include the volatility and exposure notes you will want during review.
 Otherwise, it becomes hard to tell whether the result came from the thesis, the structure, or the event premium you accepted.

 • Expected move or event range assumption